 Role of the dominant (fifth)

 Now we have got 3 pillars to construct a musical scale : tonic 1, dominant 3/2, octave 2.
-So if your melody or mode/key has this dominant as tonic, the scale should contain an interval of 3/2 ratio at the outset of this new tonic.
+So if your melody or mode/key has this dominant as tonic, the scale should contain an interval of 3/2 ratio of this new tonic.
 Its ratio to the first/ reference tonic is then : 3/2 × 3/2 = 9/4 (its frequency 9/4 × f = 9/4 × 100 = 225 Hz), it is situated above the octave 1-2 .
 In order to bring it inside the octave we must divide it by 2, it becomes 9/4 ÷ 2 = 9/8 = 1.125 (it is D, see figure below).

 And so on, we can determine the ratios of the following notes using the same process : each time we multiply by 3/2 to get the next fifth, and if it exceeds 2 we must lower it on dividing by 2 .
 With "X" = ratio of X :